sgarcia0206/comp122-f23/setup.md

        - Your account needs to be associated with your @my.csun.edu address.
        - All deliverables are submitted via GitHub Classrooms.

-  1. Install Software on your personal computer:
+  1. Install Software on your personal computer environment:
      - Sublime Text Editor: https://www.sublimetext.com
        - MacOS User: Move the `Sublime Text` application from the Downloads folder to the Applications folder.
      - A Markdown View: (for example)